Description of Projects under Design or Construction

 Stark Main Hall Elevator Modernization KSU-17L603

 Modernization of the Stark Main Hall elevator involves replacement of the electromagnetic controls with a microprocessor control system, the AC to DC generator with a variable drive AC motor, re-roping the hoistway, and a new cab on the existing sling, code upgrades for fire service, and installation of new lanterns and call stations at each floor.
-Stitle Construction Corporation's on-site work commenced on May 14 and must be completed by early August.
+Stitle Construction Corporation's on-site work is scheduled to be completed by early August.
 This project was designed in-house by the Office of the University Architect.
 This General Contracting project is being managed via OAKS-CI.

 Summit Street Parking Lots, Phase III KSU-15L061

 As part of the long-range plan for the campus area along Summit Street, Phase III of this project allows for the final expansion of the Kent Student Center visitors’ parking lot and reconfiguration of the East-half of the South Campus Center Drive commuter parking lots.
 Construction commences in mid-June and the parking lots must re-open by mid-August.
 Regency Construction Services, Inc. is the Design-Builder of this project.
 This Design-Build project is being managed via OAKS-CI.